RauchLukas/Rohbau3D/README.md

 **Options:**

-- `data` : Set the local *path/to/the/extracted/site* location.
+- `--data` : Set the local *path/to/the/extracted/site* location.
-- `output`: Set the *path/to/the/output* location.
+- `--output`: Set the *path/to/the/output* location.
-- `features`: Select the features to render as a list-string.
+- `--features`: Select the features to render as a list-string.
 Options: `"all"`, `"color, depth, intensity, normal"`.
-- `upscale`: Factor to upscale the pixel density (recommended=4).
+- `--upscale`: Factor to upscale the pixel density (recommended=4).
-- `crop`: Boolean Flag to crop empty boarders at the top and bottom of the panorama.
+- `--crop`: Boolean Flag to crop empty boarders at the top and bottom of the panorama.
 Options: `True`, `False`.
-- `workers`: Number of workers for parallel processing.
+- `--workers`: Number of workers for parallel processing.
 Default=8, Use `None` for all available.